 Empowering students to learn at a pace and place as well as a way which suits them

 Teaching students how to discern which tool will best help with their learning

 Encouraging and enabling teachers to more easily implement personalised learning

 Preparing students for a future where they are likely to be working in an environment with increasing amounts of technology and IT/collaborative/cloud based tools.

 You can access our BYOD policy and permission form on our SchoolDocs Policy and Procedure website.

 Our classes also have an allocation of school-owned devices to ensure that all students have access to technology when they need it.

-Patrolled school crossings are at the lights on New North Road and on Sainsbury Rd near the top netball courts.
-They are patrolled by trained school students and supervised by Duty Teachers or Parents from 8.30–8.45am and 2.55–3.10pm.
+Patrolled school crossings are at the lights on New North Road and on Sainsbury Road near the top netball courts.
+They are patrolled by trained school students and supervised by Duty Teachers from 8.30–8.45am and 2.55–3.10pm.

 Bikes / Scooters

-Bikes and scooters may be brought to school and left in the bike rack near Room 15.
+Bikes and scooters may be brought to school and left in the bike racks outside/near Room 14, Room 29 and Room 34.
 While all standard precautions will be taken to protect them from any interference, the school accepts no responsibility for any bikes or scooters that are brought to school and recommends that students bring a lock as a precaution.
 Please ensure your child is fully aware of all road safety practices and wears a correctly fitted helmet.